Symmetry as a shadow of topological order and a derivation of topological holographic principle: 2 d d symmetry and its dual

 we see that we cannot distinguish $b_{s,i}$ from $e_i\otimes b_{s,i}$, \ie they are connected by identity operator.
 This implies the relations $ b_{s,i} \stackrel{O^\mathrm{symm}}{\to} e_i\otimes b_{s,i}$ and $ e_i\otimes b_{s,i} \stackrel{O^\mathrm{symm}}{\to} b_{s,i}$, proposed in \eqn{1mor2mor}.
 We also note that operator $\hat \one_i \hat \one_j = \id_i\id_j $ cannot be connected to operator $\hat e_i \hat e_j =Z_iZ_j $ via local symmetric operators near vertex-$i$ and vertex-$j$.
 This implies that there is no 2-morphisms connecting $\one$ and $e$.

 \end{enumerate}

-In our above description of symmetric fusion 2-category $2\eRep_{\Z_2}$, we include descendant excitations\cite{KW1458,LW170404221,GJ190509566,KZ200514178} $s_{\Z_2}$ formed by elementary excitations $e$.
+In our above description of symmetric fusion 2-category $2\eRep_{\Z_2}$, we include a descendant excitation\cite{KW1458, LW170404221, GJ190509566, KZ200514178} $s_{\Z_2}$ formed by elementary excitations $e$.
 Such a descendant string excitation $s_{\Z_2}$ is a spontaneous $\Z_2$ symmetry breaking state formed by 1d $e$ gas.

 In the above description of operator algebra, we construct the string operators (or the disk operator with empty bulk) via operators $P^\pm$ on the string.
 In general, the disk operator with empty bulk is given by a tensor network operator, whose structure is given in Fig. \ref{TNop2d}.